andlo779/concrete/README.md

 ENV variables will override .env file.

 ## Database
 This project is set up to use MongoDb as database.
 In the sourcecode data files are provided to populate the database to be able to run the application.
+The default password for all users is: _123456789_

 ### How to import user data into MongoDb in Docker container running locally:
 _service_mongo_1_ should be replaced with whatever your container is called.